-Emotional availability describes the ability to sustain emotional bonds in relationships.
-Since it’s pretty much impossible to have a healthy relationship without an emotional connection, emotionally unavailable people tend to find relationships challenging.
-Instead, they might prefer to date casually and maintain some distance.
+Being emotionally unavailable describes the inability to sustain emotional bonds in relationships.
+Since it’s difficult to have a healthy relationship without an emotional connection, such people tend to find relationships challenging.

 Say you’ve dated someone for about 6 months.
 You have plenty in common, not to mention great sexual chemistry, but something seems a little off.